 The company’s auditor makes his report to the Board as a whole.

-Remuneration to the Managing Director is a matter decided by the Board, but the preparatory work for this decision is undertaken by the Chairman of the Board after discussions with the Managing Director.
-Remuneration to other senior executives is determined by the Managing Director in consultation with the Chairman.
-These decisions are reported to the Board.
+Remuneration to the President/CEO is a matter decided by the Board, but the preparatory work for this decision is undertaken by the Chairman of the Board after discussions with the President/CEO.
+The remuneration of other senior personnel is determined by the President/CEO in consultation with the Chairman of the Board.
+Decisions in this regard are reported to the Board of Directors.

 The company does not have a Nomination Committee (item 2.1 in the Code), a Remuneration Committee (item 9.1 in the Code) or an Audit Committee (item 7.3 in the Code).
 NIBE does not comply with the Code in respect of nominations because of the clear ownership structure with two principal shareholder constellations, which together control 70% of the company’s votes, and which also enjoy mutually cordial relations.
 The Board of Directors is not too large to carry out the audit and remuneration tasks in a manner consistent with the Swedish Companies Act and the Code.

-The 2012 AGM resolved that the fees to the Board of Directors and the fees to the auditors should be paid in accordance with approved accounts.
-At the same time, policies for the remuneration of the MD/CEO and other key management personnel were detailed and approved.
-Further information about the principles that apply can be found in Note 6 to the annual accounts.
+The 2013 AGM resolved that the fees to the Board of Directors and the fees to the auditors should be paid in accordance with approved accounts.
+At the same time, policies for the remuneration of the President/CEO and other key management personnel were detailed and approved.
+Further information about the principles that apply can be found in Note 6 to the annual report.

-No severance pay or other benefits apply to the Chairman of the Board or to the directors, apart from the MD/CEO.
-The period of notice for the MD/CEO is six months in the event that the company gives notice.
-In addition to salary during the period of notice, the MD/CEO is entitled to severance pay equal to 12 months’ salary.
+No severance pay or other benefits apply to the Chairman of the Board or to the directors, apart from the President/CEO.
+The period of notice for the President/CEO is six months in the event that the company gives notice.
+In addition to salary during the period of notice, the President/CEO is entitled to severance pay equal to twelve months’ salary.
 Other senior executives are entitled to receive their salaries during a period of notice which varies between 6 and 12 months.

-An incentive programme applies to certain key members of staff/senior executives, according to which they are paid a variable bonus (equivalent to a maximum of three months’ salary) if set targets are met.
-The possibility also exists to receive an additional month’s salary on condition that this additional payment plus another monthly salary paid as a variable bonus or part of a variable bonus is used to purchase NIBE shares.
-A further condition for entitlement to receive this additional month’s remuneration is that the shares thus purchased are retained for at least three years.
-Under normal circumstances shares acquired in this way shall be purchased on one occasion each year in February/March and the purchase shall be subject to the relevant insider trading regulations.
-No incentive programme is offered to the MD/CEO.
-Certain key individuals in the foreign companies acquired during the year have incentive programmes that, in certain respects, deviate from the principles for remuneration that are otherwise applied in the NIBE Group.
+An incentive programme applies to certain key members of staff/senior executives, according to which they are paid a variable bonus if set targets are met.
+The variable bonus is limited to three months' salary.
+It is also possible for a member of staff to receive a maximum of one additional month’s salary on condition that the member of staff uses this additional payment plus an equal amount from his or her variable bonus for the purchase of NIBE shares through the stock exchange.
+A condition for entitlement to receive this additional remuneration is that the member of staff retains the shares acquired each year for at least three years.
+Under normal circumstances, the NIBE shares acquired in this way shall be purchased on one occasion each year in February/March, and the purchase shall be subject to the relevant insider trading regulations.
+No incentive programme is offered to the President/CEO.
+Certain key individuals in the foreign companies acquired in recent years have incentive programmes that, in certain respects, deviate from the principles for remuneration that are otherwise applied in the NIBE Group.
 Further information about the principles that apply for senior executives can be found in Note 6 to the annual accounts.

 The ambition is to maintain a high standard of financial information issued by the Group.
 Such information must be accurate and transparent in order to create long-term confidence in the company.

 Earnings and a summary of the Group’s financial position are presented quarterly and, like the annual report, are issued in printed form to all shareholders who so wish.
 All takeovers and other information that may have an effect on the company’s share price are announced via press releases.
-Full financial information relating to NIBE Industrier is available via the website www.nibe.com.
+All financial information is also available on the company's website, www.nibe.com.
 Press releases and reports are posted there at the same time as they are made public.

 During the course of the year there have been a number of meetings with Swedish and foreign financial analysts, the media and Aktiespararna, the Swedish Shareholders’ Association.

-According to the Swedish Companies Act and the Code, the Board of Directors is responsible for internal controls.
-This report on internal controls and risk management with regard to financial reporting complies with the requirements in Chapter 6, section 6 of the Annual Accounts Act.
+Under the Swedish Companies Act and the Code, the Board of Directors is responsible for internal controls.
+This report on internal controls and risk management with regard to financial reporting complies with the requirements in Chapter 6, § 6 of the Annual Accounts Act.